 Pitha is often made from dough or batter, and the chef can fry, stream or griddle to create different textures for this bread.
 Oven-baked or boiled variants are some other tasty choices for you.
 Indians usually enjoy the treat on special occasions or pair it with chai (tea).

 Some variants might have fillings, sauce, or garnish to enrich Pitha.
-The traditional recipe uses rice flour, but some variants use wheat flour or even a local vegetable root (Ol).
+The traditional recipe uses rice flour, but some variants may contain wheat flour.

 Place of origin: Malwa, Gujarat, Maharashtra, Goa, Rajasthan Karnataka, and Central India.

-By kneading whole wheat flour, salt, water, and ghee, you have created a beautiful dough for making Bhakri.
+By kneading whole wheat flour, salt, water, and ghee, you have created the dough for making Bhakri.
 This popular bread is a staple dish in India and many other countries.
-Some recipes even use Jowar or Bajra, but the outcome is coarser than the original one.
+Some recipes even use other types of flour, such as Jowar or Bajra, but the outcome is coarser than the original one.

 Bhakri might remind you of a famous kind of bread in Italy called ‘Piadina’.
 People can make Bhakri soft or hard, depending on their preference.
 Spread Bhakri with some ghee, yogurt, or garlic chutney, and you have a wonderful meal.